-In its early years, the Federation and its annual International Astronautical Congresses – better known as the IAC – were one of few forums where East and West could meet during the Space Race.
-In 2011, the IAF marked its 60th Anniversary and, throughout the years, continues to witness history through the remarkable achievements of its member organisations.
+In its early years, the Federation and its annual International Astronautical Congresses – better known as the IAC – were one of few fora where East and West could meet during the Space Race.
+In 2021, the IAF will mark its 70th Anniversary and, throughout all these years, it has continued to witness history through the remarkable achievements of its member organizations.

-The following organisations were the founding members of the IAF and signed its Constitution on 4 September 1951 during the second IAC in London:
+The following organizations were the founding members of the IAF and signed its Constitution on 4 September 1951 during the second IAC in London: